cedar-policy/rfcs/text/0018-generalized-in.md

 ## Timeline

-- Start Date: 2023-07-11
+- Started: 2023-07-11
+- Archived: 2023-12-14
-- Date Entered FCP:
+- Entered FCP:
-- Date Accepted:
+- Accepted:
-- Date Landed:
+- Landed:

 ## Summary

 Allow `in` to be used for set membership, not just hierarchy membership.
 In particular, allow it to be used with non-entity-typed values on the LHS.
 The detailed design of this proposal (see below) ensures that back-compatibility is maintained for all existing valid Cedar policies.

+Note (2023-12-14): This RFC has been "archived" in the sense that it doesn't currently have much support, but also we're open to resuming the discussion on it at any time.
+Feel free to leave a comment and resume the discussion.
+But in absence of any activity or popular demand, the Cedar team does not plan to take any action on this RFC in the near future.

 ## Basic examples